MicrosoftDocs/azure-docs/articles/active-directory/develop/scenario-web-api-call-api-app-configuration.md

 As with web apps, you can choose various token cache implementations.
 For details, see [Microsoft identity web - Token cache serialization](https://aka.ms/ms-id-web/token-cache-serialization) on GitHub.

-The following picture image the various possibilities of *Microsoft.Identity.Web* and their impact on the *Startup.cs* file:
+The following image shows the various possibilities of *Microsoft.Identity.Web* and their impact on the *Startup.cs* file:

 :::image type="content" source="media/scenarios/microsoft-identity-web-startup-cs.svg" alt-text="When creating a web api, you can choose to call a downstream api, including Microsoft Graph, as well as token cache implementations.":::